pierpaolo-cantisani/RNASeq-with-Insights/README.md

 ## Jupyter Notebook
 The project is formatted in a single Jupyter notebook for organization and clarity.
 As previously stated, the notebook contains two sections using different languages: bash (for bioinformatics tools) and R (for statistical analysis).
 To reproduce the analysis:
 - Bash cells: run with the Python kernel using the %%bash magic command at the top of each cell.
-The conda environment "bioinf" must be activated beforehand..
+The conda environment "bioinf" must be activated beforehand.
 - R cells: run by switching to the IRkernel.
 All required R packages are listed in the R Package Versions section below.

 ## Tools & Versions